 Negotiating over differences of beliefs is quite a different process than negotiating over principles.
 If you think you’re negotiating interests, but someone is telling you it’s a matter of principle, you’re likely insulting them by saying, “Let’s split the difference between our principles.”
 It’s not about meeting halfway; it’s about a belief.
 You can agree to disagree.
 You can ask them what it would take to change their mind.

-To hear the full conversation about negotiating with a conscience—and how to determine what your beliefs and values are—listen to the whole episode!
+To hear the full conversation about how to negotiate with your values, listen to the whole episode!

 Resources & People Mentioned